Garbage pickup to continue as tentative deal reached

 But love them or hate them, at least midtown and east-end cameras are not being stolen or wrecked, as they have been in other parts of town.
 See the full story.

-Beaches-East York MP Nathaniel Erskine-Smith invites you to the Fox Theatre for a screening of the documentary Road to Mercy, as well as Q&A with experts, on Feb.
-11. It’s free but you have to reserve tickets.
+The Fox Theatre hosts a screening of the documentary Road to Mercy, as well as Q&A with experts, on Feb.
+11 presented by Beaches-East York MP Nathaniel Erskine-Smith.
+It’s free but you have to reserve tickets.
 See the listing for details.

 Man dead after shooting at Danforth and Greenwood